FAIR-by-Design-Methodology/FAIR-by-Design_ToT/template.md

 Image by [Karina Copa](https://pixabay.com/users/kayuli-781524) from [Pixabay](https://pixabay.com)

 if reusing images or text clear attribution should be provided as in the example above.

+## Related Learning Materials

+Refer to excersizes, quizes, games or other types of learning materials whereever they should be included in the unit and provide links to this content.

 ## Summary